-If you also have the same question, then probably our today's article will make it more clear for you.
+If you also have the same question, our today's article will probably make it clearer for you.
 We'll also discuss its specs and how a gamer can get an optimal game experience.
 Let's get straight into it!

 Moreover, Intel Xenon has been manufacturing high-end models with an exciting core count of 28 and 56 threads.
 Apart from it, it also holds high-end storage for saving huge memory.
 Whereas the only reason you can opt for Xeon for gaming is when you acquire to use a high-end card in your SLI system.

-Why Xeon's aren't the best option for gaming?
+Why Xeon aren't the best option for gaming?

 The primary reason gamers select the core series over Xeon for gaming is that they are quite expensive – not affordable by a middle-range gamer.
 Additionally, the cost is dependent on features that don't have a serious impact on gaming performance.